 Spanish Days of the Week

-What’s the difference between “martes” and “miércoles” in Spanish?
-If you still struggle with this answer, then you are in the right place!
-In this post, you will learn the seven most common words in Spanish: the days of the week.
-Additionally, we will cover how to pronounce them and use them in sentences.
-What’s more, if you need a boost in memory power, I’ll share below a proven technique for you to remember new vocabulary. ¡Vamos!
+What’s the difference between martes and miércoles in Spanish?
+If you still struggle with this answer, then you are in the right place.
+The seven most common words in Spanish are—you guessed it!—the days of the week.
+Keep scrolling to learn how to pronounce the days and use them in sentences.
+If a boost in memory power is what you need, we share a proven technique for you to remember new vocabulary. ¡Vamos!

 Firstly, there are a few differences you must know about los días de la semana in Spanish.
 For example, they are always lower case, unlike the days in English.
 In contrast to the English calendar that starts with Sunday, the week begins on Monday in Latin countries.
-Additionally, each day uses the masculine definite article in singular (el lunes) and plural (los lunes).
+Additionally, each day uses the masculine definite article in both the singular (el lunes) and plural (los lunes) form.

 ¿Vas a venir a mi casa el domingo?